Renan Lodi

-Renan Augusto Lodi dos Santos (born 8 April 1998), known as Renan Lodi, is a Brazilian professional footballer who last played as a left-back for Saudi Pro League club Al Hilal and the Brazil national team.
+Renan Augusto Lodi dos Santos (born 8 April 1998), known as Renan Lodi, is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série A club Atlético Mineiro.

+Lodi is an international player with the Brazil national team, having participated in the runners-up campaign of the 2021 Copa América.

 Club career

 Athletico Paranaense

 Born in Serrana, São Paulo, Lodi joined Athletico Paranaense's youth setup in 2012.
 He made his first team – and Série A – debut on 14 October 2016, starting in a 1–0 away loss against Grêmio.

 Lodi subsequently represented the under-23 in the Campeonato Paranaense, and scored his first senior goal on 25 March 2018, netting the opener in a 5–0 home routing of Maringá.
 Three days later, he extended his contract until March 2021.

 Lodi became a regular starter under new manager Tiago Nunes, and renewed his contract until 2022 on 10 August 2018.